opendaylight/docs/docs/release-notes/upgrade-process.rst

 Interfaces for invocation of ``RPCs`` and ``actions``, as well as publishing ``notifications``  have switched from using ``SchemaPath`` to using either ``QName`` or ``SchemaNodeIdentifier.Absolute``.
-This allows more efficient invocation and removes ambguity around relative SchemaPath being or not being allowed.
+This allows more efficient invocation and removes ambiguity around relative SchemaPath being or not being allowed.

 Removed packaging of draft ietf-topology extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As part of furtherm cleanup, standardization and stabilization of MD-SAL interfaces, four models from ``draft-clemm-netmod-yang-network-topo-01`` have been removed: ``ietf-topology-isis``, ``ietf-topology-ospf``, ``ietf-ted`` and ``ietf-topology-l3-unicast-igp``.
+As part of further cleanup, standardization and stabilization of MD-SAL interfaces, four models from ``draft-clemm-netmod-yang-network-topo-01`` have been removed: ``ietf-topology-isis``, ``ietf-topology-ospf``, ``ietf-ted`` and ``ietf-topology-l3-unicast-igp``.
 For further details see this